rh-openshift-ansible-better-together/ops-track/README.md

 6. Click Open.
 7. When prompted with the security alert, click Yes.

-Once you've got an active SSH session, you'll need to change to be the root user by running the following command.
+Once you've got an active SSH session, you'll need to change to be the root user by running the following command and then we'll need to set your user ID for the workshop.

 ```
 $ sudo su -
+$ export USER_ID=<INSERT 4 RANDOM CHARACTERS PROVIDED BY THE INSTRUCTOR HERE>
 ```

+You are now ready to start working through the workshop.

 ## 1.0: Getting to know Ansible